Our History

 Krav Maga National Training Center (now called KMW Training Centers™ • West LA) opens.
 Continuing demand from civilians and law enforcement agents prompted Darren and his top students to open the Krav Maga National Training Center, a 6,000 square foot facility in West Los Angeles.

-The Center, which opened in February of 1997, was the first training facility of its kind in the world — incorporating a full time schedule of Krav Maga self defense, fighting and fitness classes.
+The Center, which opened in February of 1997, was the first training facility of its kind in the world—incorporating a full time schedule of Krav Maga self defense, fighting, and fitness classes.
 The Krav Maga National Training Center became a training ground for civilians, law enforcement and military units.

 In 1987 Darren and his top students began teaching Krav Maga to law enforcement in the United States.
 Under Imi’s guidance, they adapted Krav Maga to suit the needs of U.S. law enforcement and military personnel.
 The first agency to adopt Krav Maga into its force training curriculum was the Illinois State Police in 1987.
-When Darren taught that course, Imi, then 77, flew in from Israel to attend.
+When Darren taught that course, Imi, then 77, flew in from Israel to attend

 Due to its growing popularity, Krav Maga’s main program moved to the University of Judaism in Los Angeles while still maintaining a program at Heschel Day School.

-In 1984 Darren Levine received his first degree black belt in Krav Maga.
+In 1984, Darren Levine received his first degree black belt in Krav Maga.
 At the belt ceremony, Krav Maga founder, Imi Lichtenfeld, passed on his own black belt to Darren.

 At the same time, Darren received his full Instructor’s Certification from Wingate Institute for Physical Education and Sport as well as the Krav Maga Association of Israel.

 Krav Maga Association is formed at Imi’s request.
-Darren, Joel Bernstein (one of Darren’s students), and other prominent members of the Jewish community in Los Angeles formed the Krav Maga Association of America, Inc. The Association’s goal has always been to help promote : (1) Krav Maga in the United States and (2) good relations between the United States and Israel.
+Darren, Joel Bernstein (one of Darren’s students), and other prominent members of the Jewish community in Los Angeles formed the Krav Maga Association of America, Inc. The Association’s goal has always been to help promote : (1) Krav Maga and its history in the United States and (2) good relations between the United States and Israel.

 After returning home from Israel, Darren began teaching Krav Maga at Heschel Day School as an elective class.
 The class became so popular that it was incorporated into the physical education program.